ISISComputingGroup/ibex_developers_manual/Galils-Under-SECI.md

 Homeval

-- Applied if a homing routine is defined as completed successfully - assume that this is the case and this is then the '0' position, the use of this value needs to be considered alongside the other offset values
+- Applied if a homing routine is defined as completed successfully - the value that is then sent to the controller is `Home Position - (User Offset + Offset)`

 Offset and User Offset